Des Deroche at Happy Hour, 2016.

 meaningful responses I’ve ever known to

-and I wasn’t even teaching in
+my teaching, and I wasn’t even teaching in

 the talk; just talking about teaching,